themosis/documentation/meta.md

 Meta
 ====

-The `Meta` class is an helper in order to retrieve datas of custom fields registered with a `Metabox` class.
+The `Meta` class is an helper class to help you retrieve data of custom fields registered as post meta.

 1. Meta class
 2. Example